Tallispt/Linkr-Front/README.md

 # Linkr

-An front-end React project made
+A React JS project for for sharing links between friends.
+Follow, like, comment, Linkr!

 Here you can find the respective repository for the api: [**Linkr API**](https://github.com/Tallispt/Linkr-Back)